WATCH COMMENCEMENT LIVE ON SATURDAY, DECEMBER 14.

 Processes, themes, and practices that support the development of reading, writing, speaking, listening, and thinking in children from birth through age 8.
 A continuum of instructional practices, including contextualized application of phonemic, graphemic, morphemic, and syntactical concepts, that facilitate the emergence of literacy.
 Preparation for Teacher Performance Assessment.
 Prerequisite: Advancement to degree candidacy in the Department of Teacher Education.

 Providing developmentally and culturally appropriate activities to infants and young children with special needs.
 History and evolution of early intervention services, teaming, collaboration, service coordination, development of Individualized Family Service Plans and Individualized Educational Plans, adaptation of curriculum, instructional models which promote interaction and independence, inclusionary programs, transitional planning.
 Preparation for Teacher Performance Assessment.
 ETE 324 is one course that meets criteria for the Illinois ECSE Approval.
-Prerequisite: Advancement to degree candidacy in the Department of Teacher Education.
+Prerequisite: Advancement to degree candidacy in the Department of Teacher Education; or Education Studies major.

 Core Curr.
 MI